dat2Cph/spring2025/docs/network_and_threads_1/README.md

 ## Week 1 - Thursday: Threads
 - Introduction to Multithreading in Java
-    - Explain threads: What are they?
+    - Threads: What are they?
 Why use them?
+    - Java thread basics: Thread class and Runnable interface.
+    - Race conditions, Locks and synchronization.
+    - Volatile keyword.
+    - Threads vs. Processes
+    - Atomic operations
+    - Deadlocks
     - How multithreading solves the "one client at a time" problem in networking.
-    - Java thread basics: Thread class and Runnable interface.

 - Building a Threaded Server
     - Show how to handle multiple clients using threads.
     - Example: A server where each client connection is handled in its own thread.